51 Brilliant Real Estate Tips for Buyers to Edge Past the Competition

 If your credit is lower, you’ll likely pay a higher mortgage rate, and you might even have fewer loan options.
 If you have excellent credit, you’ll likely get a much better deal on your mortgage, saving you thousands over your loan term.

-So if nabbing a low rate and saving on your mortgage is a priority to you, take the steps to build your credit, and improve any negative factors that are impacting your score.
+So if nabbing a low rate and saving on your mortgage is a priority to you, take the steps to build your credit, and improve any negative factors impacting your score.

 Oh, and did we mention that you can check your credit for free?
 Every American has the right to pull their credit for free once a year, to find out what lenders will see when it comes time to apply for a loan.